-To avoid those traps, say something like this -- "I appreciate everything my current employer has done to help me grow, and I believe working for a small start-up over the past year has helped me develop leadership skills earlier than I could've at a larger corporation.
+"I appreciate everything my current employer has done to help me grow, and I believe working for a small startup over the past year has helped me develop leadership skills earlier than I could've at a larger corporation.
 However, I am now interested in transferring the skills I've acquired here to a larger organization, where I believe I'll find more growth opportunities in the future."

 4. Can you describe a work or school instance in which you messed up?

 This is an intentionally tricky question.
 It's meant to glean insight into whether you can learn from past mistakes.
 If you can't think of any past errors, it could be an indicator you aren't capable of accepting responsibility for your own mistakes.
 However, creating a long list of past mishaps could make you look unqualified for the role.

 You'll want to answer this question succinctly, and point out an error that doesn't represent a lack of character.
 Consider one, well-intentioned error you've had in the past, mention it, and then talk about how you grew from that experience.